 2. Understand your project demand

-Your target project and phases completion dates can be used to strategically schedule your workforce to ensure you have the right people in the right place at the right time.
-Take the time to include your project phases in your resource planning and include any other target dates you’re aiming to hit.
+Your target project and phase completion dates can be used to strategically schedule your workforce to ensure you have the right people in the right place at the right time.
+Take the time to include your project phases in your resource planning and any other target dates you aim to hit.

-These project and phase completion dates help create the foundation for a productive jobsite.
-Be sure to inform your team of the expected completion dates for each phase and milestone, as well as how those dates were decided.
-When everyone is aware of their end goals and how those end goals came to be, it helps to keep everyone engaged in the work and pulling in the same direction.
+These project and phase completion dates help create the foundation for a productive job site.
+Be sure to inform your team of the expected completion dates for each phase and milestone and how those dates were decided.
+When everyone is aware of their end goals and how they came to be, it helps keep everyone engaged in the work and pulling in the same direction.

 Take the time to look at your historical project data as well.
-Find projects of similar scope and size to better understand the resources that were required to hit target dates and identify teams that could repeat that success.
+Find projects of similar scope and size to understand better the resources required to hit target dates and identify teams that could repeat that success.

 3. Identify your available resources

-Now that you’ve identified your project and phase dates, create a list of all the resources you’ll need to hit your targets.
-Be sure to also include the relevant skills and experience for each project role.
-Effective resource management isn’t just throwing your people into project work, it’s choosing the best-fit team members that will deliver quality work on time and under budget.
+Now that you’ve identified your project and phase dates list all the resources needed to hit your targets.
+Be sure to include the relevant skills and experience for each project role.
+Effective resource management isn’t just throwing your people into project work; it’s choosing the best-fit team members to deliver quality work on time and within budget.

 Tip: Include a “Plan B” in your list of resources.
 If additional support is needed, you can quickly reference your backup plan to identify available resources that can help keep your project moving forward.